CW: paranoia, racism/anti-miscegenation

 He half-dragged her along until he found one of the storage units near the quartermaster’s booth, and shoved her inside, closing the door behind him.
 To Mary-Ann’s credit, he noted, she hadn’t spilled a drop of her coffee, open lid and all.
 She had excellent balance.
 Excellent balance, excellent reflexes, and excellent observational skills — which didn’t quite track with the innocent, sweet maid routine, but did track with the clever mind she hadn’t been able to hide.

-She huffed at him, putting the coffee cup down on one of the metal shelves inside the storage closet.
+She huffed at him, putting the coffee cup down on one of the metal shelves inside the storage closet, between a roll of paper towels and a spare bucket.
 It was cramped, but big enough that she had room to move about, at least.
 Jacob was just glad he was between her and the door — he had the feeling that she would have made a break for it otherwise.
 “What do you want?”

 He crossed his arms.
 “I thought you worked for the Palace.”